Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Linear Representation of MAP Forward Decoding

 In Example 2, if we multiply both the numerator and denominator of the dual encoder generator polynomial $q(x)$ by $(1+x)$, then we have

 Fig. \ref{fig4} shows the encoder with the polynomial in Eq. (\ref{eq5}).

-The Table \ref{FONR_Table} shows the output of the modified dual decoder and actual MAP forward decoding output.
+Table \ref{FONR_Table} shows the outputs of the modified dual decoder and the output of the actual MAP forward decoder.
 We can see that the soft outputs of the modified dual encoder are exactly the same as the actual MAP forward decoding outputs.

 We can prove that for any FFC codes, we can always find a modified dual decoder to implement a MAP forward decoder without changing its actual generator polynomial.
 This is summarized in Theorem 2.

 Before we present the new theorem, we first define a \textit{minimum complementary polynomial}.
 For a given polynomial $a(x)=x^n+\cdots+a_1x+1$, we define the \textit{minimum complementary polynomial} as the polynomial of the smallest degree,